Polyaigos Emerald waters

 - Visit the Quarries of Trachyte

-Polyaigos is a well-renowned mining site for antiquities, which can be found on the Northwest side of the island.
+Polyaigos is a well-renowned mining site of antiquities, which can be found on the Northwest side of the island.
 You can also take a dive from the bridge’s remnants into the sea for a thrilling experience.

 - Take a cruise around the island